siddiquesalman/flatnet/README.md

 **Training from scratch**
 Please run **main.py** to train from scratch

-Alternatively run the shell script **flatnet.sh** found in execs directory to run with some desired arguments
+Alternatively run the shell script **flatnet.sh** found in execs directory to run with some desired arguments.

 **REGARDING INITIALIZATIONS**